lettenj61/pathwitch/README.md

 res3: Boolean = true
 ```

-As glob implements `scala.Function2[String, Boolean]`, you can pass it as predicate to any arbitary object:
+As glob implements `scala.Function2[String, Boolean]`, you can pass it as predicate to any higher order functions:

 ```scala
 scala> List("A.scala", "BC.scala", "D.java").filter(glob)